 Philip Reinagle (1749-1815), the artist who created this portrait, was known primarily for his landscapes and depictions of familiar animals, especially sporting scenes containing dogs and birds.
 He created all the drawings for the engravings in Taplin's descriptive catalog of sporting dogs.
 He places an oversized dog against a background of exaggerated mountain crags, with the added dramatic detail of a working dog team that is just large enough to convey a message, even though it foreshortens the perspective.

-ith the arrival of Clark and his party at the "forks of Jefferson's River" on Saturday morning, 17 August 1805, and the erection of a shady canopy of sails supported by willow poles at the site the party would call "Fortunate Camp," the stage was set for the reunion of Sacagawea with her people, and the mutual embraces of two cultures, Shoshone and American.
+With the arrival of Clark and his party at the "forks of Jefferson's River" on Saturday morning, 17 August 1805, and the erection of a shady canopy of sails supported by willow poles at the site the party would call "Fortunate Camp," the stage was set for the reunion of Sacagawea with her people, and the mutual embraces of two cultures, old Shoshone and new American.

-Following Lewis's long harangue about the purposes of their visit, to which Chief Cameahwait cheerily responded with promises of friendship and cooperation, came the visitors' honorific gifts – peace medals, fine clothing, tobacco, and "some small articles" for the chiefs – followed by presents for others, a mixture of familiar Indian favorites such as paint, moccasins, and beads, along with tokens of some of civilization's benefits – awls, knives, and looking-glasses.
+Following Lewis's long harangue about the purposes of their visit, to which Chief Cameahwait cheerily responded with promises of friendship and cooperation, came the visitors' honorific gifts—peace medals, fine clothing, tobacco, and "some small articles" for the chiefs—followed by presents for others, a mixture of familiar Indian favorites such as paint, moccasins, and beads, along with tokens of some of civilization's benefits—awls, knives, and mirrors.
 The whole affair came off as a rousing success.
 The Shoshones seemed duly impressed.
 "They had indeed abundant sources of surprise in all they saw," Lewis exulted.
 "The appearance of the men, their arms, their clothing, the canoes, the strange looks of the negro, and the sagacity of our dog, all in turn shared their admiration."3

 The Shoshones, like all other Indian people, had owned, bred, trained, used, and loved dogs from the dimmest days of their own origins.
 What was it, then, about "our dog" that thrilled them so?
 Certain it is that they recognized an ineffable quality that Seaman seemed to possess, both in his attitudes and his actions.
 We don't know whether the Indians had a name for it or not, but Lewis called it sagacity.